Tunkhannock Township, Monroe County, Pennsylvania: Climate

 According to the Trewartha climate classification system, Tunkhannock Township has a Temperate Continental climate (Dc) with warm summers (b), cold winters (o) and year-around precipitation (Dcbo).
 Dcbo climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, all months with an average mean temperature < 72.0 °F and no significant precipitation difference between seasons.
 Although most summer days are comfortably humid in Tunkhannock Township, episodes of heat and high humidity can occur, with heat index values > 92 °F. Since 1981, the highest air temperature has been 94.1 °F July 22, 2011, and the highest daily average mean dew point was 70.8 °F on August 1, 2006.
 July is the peak month for thunderstorm activity, which correlates with the average warmest month of the year.
 Since 1981, the wettest calendar day has been 6.66 in on September 30, 2010.
 During the winter months, the plant hardiness zone is 5b with an average annual extreme minimum air temperature of -10.3 °F. Since 1981, the coldest air temperature has been -22.7 °F on January 21, 1994.
 Episodes of extreme cold and wind can occur with wind chill values < -23 °F. The average snowiest month is January which correlates with the average coldest month of the year.
 Ice storms and large snowstorms depositing ≥ 12 in of snow occur nearly every year, particularly during nor’easters from December through March.

 Transportation

 As of 2020, there were 52.66 mi of public roads in Tunkhannock Township, of which 25.23 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 27.43 mi were maintained by the township.

 Interstate 80 is the most prominent highway traversing Tunkhannock Township.
 It follows an east-west alignment across the northern portion of the township, including part of the interchange with Interstate 380, but the nearest interchanges with local roads are in neighboring townships.
 Pennsylvania Route 115 is the main numbered highway providing direct local access to the township.
 It follows a southeast-northwest alignment across southern and western parts of the township.
-Pennsylvania Route 903 begins at PA 115 in the western corner of the township and heads soutwestward out of the township.
+Pennsylvania Route 903 begins at PA 115 in the western corner of the township and heads southwestward out of the township.